PORTALE DELLA DIDATTICA

 • Introduction to Molecular Biology: central dogma, DNA, RNA, proteins; gene regulation; metabolism; (20 h, C. Bosia) • Hidden Markov models: from pairwise to multiple sequence alignments; inference in protein families; phylogeny reconstruction; RNA folding; (20 h, A. Gamba) • Machine learning techniques: introduction to widely used methodologies (e.g. neural networks, random forests, convolution neural networks, Bayesian neural networks, recurrent neural networks, LSTM); application to genetic and biological studies; (20 h, E. Ficarra).

-• Elements of molecular biology: DNA, RNA, proteins. • Inference techniques: sequence alignments, structural inference, phylogeny reconstruction. • Physical biology of the cell: gene regulation, cell compartments, vesicle trafficking, metabolism.
+• Elements of molecular biology: DNA, RNA, proteins. • Physical modeling of gene regulatory circuits. • Inference techniques: DNA, RNA, and protein sequence alignments, phylogeny reconstruction of phylogenetic trees. • Physical modeling of pattern formation on cell membranes.

 The course alternates lectures on theoretical topics (approximately 45 hours) and hands-on computer lab (approximately 15 hours), where the students will be asked to apply theoretical ideas and algorithms to selected problems.